Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ##### Typical JWT:

 A typical token is an encoded representation of our claims and looks something like this:

     eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJmYXRoYXQub3JnIiwiZXhwIjoxNjQxOTE1MTU2LC
     JpYXQiOjE2NDE4NzkxNTYsInN1YiI6IjUzMDA5YTBiLTdhMjItNGZhMS1iYWExLWU4MWUyNjFhZGE2ZSIsImFjY
     2Vzc19yb2xlIjoiYmFzaWMiLCJ1c2VyX2lkIjoxMywic3RhbmRhcmRfY2xhaW0iOnRydWV9.A8Fg069Rv2wgNbs
     jbwMiaDLESWDlGxkevoBxThLbkeA

 This is the what is encoded and decoded by our JWT code in the application.
 Decoding this will reveal our claims that we can then read and retrieve data from, such as user id or email address or other data.

 </details>

 <details>
 <summary style="color:#4ba9cc">Understanding the Authentication Flow</summary>

 An authentication flow in an API relates to the access of data or actions on that data that is allowed by any one endpoint.
 For example, some endpoints that can 'Delete' or perform other administrative actions on data will require a different/higher level of access.
 Endpoint access is of course related to user access, regardless of the users being people or systems.

 Applications can have a varying number of authentication levels.
 A Typical system might have a basic access and an admin access.
 Some systems, for example, may have restrictive access for free tiers of their service and a different access for paid tiers.

 Even different actions across a system by the same user may require different tokens.
 As mentioned previously, resetting emails and passwords is a good example of this.

 Generally, each level of authentication carries private payload claims specific to the task at hand.

 For example, a token that enables user access to an endpoint to reset their password might have a claim called resetPassword.
 The code in the server checks the claim and makes sure that the token can be used to authorize only the password change operations, not others.
 Private claims are there to differentiate the tokens for both clients and services.

 ##### The typical flow of authentication for our API can be seen below

 ![](images/api-flow.drawio.png)

 At this level it is fairly straight forward.
 If an endpoint is secured, i.e. it needs authentication to access it then a token should be included in the request.

 The way things normally work is as follows:

 * A client will first sign-up to a service with a set of credentials (username and password)
 * After signup is complete the client will not yet have an access token, first they need to login
 * The client logs in to the system with the username and password used in the signup step, and if successful, receives their access token.
 The client stores the access token locally (eg. in the browser's storage) and it will need to send it for every request that wants to access a secured endpoint.

 How we apply security to our endpoints is two fold.

 1. By way of assigning a security declaration to the endpoints openAPI specification
 2. By checking the user permissions for that endpoint at the beginning of the endpoint code.

 Thus, no endpoint will even be reached if it requires authorisation and there is no appropriate token in the Api request from the client.
 The request generates an error response.
 But if there is a token and it is valid, the end point is reached and the permissions checked.

 Checking permissions is checking access roles (this is also called authorisation).
 It is important to remind ourselves once more that regardless of whether a token is sent from the client or from it must carry the correct claims for the appropriate access to the endpoint.

 Look at the following login flow that we shall develop for our API.

 ![](images/login-api.drawio.png)

 To sum it up:

 * A login request is made
 * If the user is signed up and not already logged in (you must ensure users logout before being able to login) then generate any user tokens and send them back along with any other data in the response.

 Once a client has tokens it is responsible for storing those tokens somewhere, we'll get to that when we get to our Frontend.

 </details>

 <details>
 <summary style="color:#4ba9cc">Our API Authentication Levels</summary>

-There is one type of access role for our API
+There is one type of access role for our API 'Basic Access'

-    1. Basic Access Role

 However, there will be several types of token.
 Each of these tokens shall have a unique private claim when generated.
 Remember it is the private claim that enables us to identify the client and the type of token

 ##### 1. Basic Access Token

 This will allow us to login and access our secured endpoints

 Private claim:

 ```python
 ['user_id', 'standard_claim']